jimmybourque/StorageManagementKit/README.md

 1. Determines if you want to encrypt of decrypt objects into the source
 1. You have a repository located in a folder or a cloud storage

 ![Flow local to GCS](https://github.com/jimmybourque/StorageManagementKit/blob/master/Doc/Images/OrganicArchitecture.png)

 By example, you can use this kit for a backup strategy solution or a file server migration tool.
+Otherwise, you could use it to recover a backup from the a cloud storage.
+By using the command line switches, you can choose the source, the transformation and the destination as you need.

 ## Scenario 1